jupyter/enhancement-proposals/jupyter-optional-features/jupyter-optional-features.md

 # Motivation

-Some of the features that were added (the debugger) or proposed (the subshells) may require a lot of work from kernel authors to implement them.
+Some of the features that were added (the debugger) or proposed (the subshells) may require a lot of work from kernel authors to implement.
 Besides, the changes they introduce on the protocol are self-contained; it is possible for a kernel to not support them without altering its exepected behavior regarding the rest of the protocol, and it is easy for a client to enable or disable such a